matuzo/matuzoat/src/blog/why-543kb-keep-me-up-at-night.md

 date: 2020-02-26T06:41:15.944Z
 intro: ''
 teaser: >-
   The question how good *good enough* is and at which point a website is ready to go online is keeping me busy lately.
-The web is in a bad shape and it’s because we’re making it too easy on ourselves. *“It’s online and works in most browsers”* is not enough - we have to be much more considerate of what we’re putting online.
+The web is in bad shape and it’s because we’re making it too easy on ourselves. *“It’s online and works in most browsers”* is not enough - we have to be much more considerate of what we’re putting online.
 tags:
   - a11y
 publication: Matuzo